xCaptaiN09/Sortify/README.md

 # 📁 Sortify
 **Author:** [xCaptaiN09](https://github.com/xCaptaiN09)
-**Version:** 1.3
+**Version:** 1.3.1

-Sortify is a Magisk / KernelSU module that automatically organizes files in your `/sdcard/Download/` folder into categorized folders — now smarter and safer than ever.
+Sortify is a Magisk / KernelSU module that automatically organizes files in your `/sdcard/Download/` folder into categorized folders — now smarter, safer, and cleaner than ever.

 ---